andhercapanema/trackIt/README.md

 ## Usage

 To use the application, simply create a user account and login.
 From there, you can log your daily activities, define habits and goals to be achieved, and track your progress with charts and reports.
+The layout of the application was designed for small screens.

+## Deploy Link

+<a href="https://driven-projeto11-trackit.vercel.app/" target="_blank">Click here to access the application</a>

 ## Contact